Edualk12/homelab-network/README.md

 ## Configuration

 ### Cisco ISR4321
-For the router I used the router on a stick method for Inter VLAN routing and added extra security through adding a password when accessing privelaged exec mode.
+For the router I used the router on a stick method for Inter VLAN routing and added extra security through adding a password when accessing priveleged exec mode.
 ```!
 !
 KlaudeRouter - Cisco ISR4321
 !
 Last modified: Jun 2 2026